Scheduler2000/WinKernel/README.md

 # WinKernel

-Lightweight library to interfere with windows kernel
+Lightweight library to interfere with windows kernel written in .net 6

 ## Features :
   - Binaries Reading in big endian  (see `WinMemory\WinMemoryReader.cs`)